Apache Drums

-Apache Drums is a 1951 American Western film directed by Hugo Fregonese and produced by Val Lewton.
-The drama features Stephen McNally, Coleen Gray, and Willard Parker.
-The film was based on an original story: Stand at Spanish Boot, by Harry Brown.
-Apache Drums was the last film Val Lewton produced before his death.
+Apache Drums is a 1951 American Western film directed by Hugo Fregonese, produced by Val Lewton and starring Stephen McNally, Coleen Gray and Willard Parker.
+The film is based on the story Stand at Spanish Boot, written by Harry Brown.

 Plot

-A notorious gambler is thrown out of a small town named Spanish Boot, but he quickly returns when he discovers the town is threatened by the Mescalero Apaches led by Chief Victorio.
+A notorious gambler is evicted from the town of Spanish Boot, New Mexico, but he quickly returns when he discovers that the town is threatened by the Mescalero Apaches, led by Chief Victorio.